Water is a vital resource we all need to live, work and play. This is why water needs to be managed fairly for all water users.

 It’s illegal to take and use more water than allowed under your entitlement or to undertake works without appropriate approval.

-The Victorian Government and Southern Rural Water has a zero-tolerance approach to water theft.
+The Victorian Government and Southern Rural Water has a zero-tolerance approach to non-compliance.

 Water theft, also known as unauthorised take, is an offence under the Water Act 1989 and can attract fines and court-based enforcement action.